MichaelPyrdol/COSI-152A/README.md

 # Opti-MIDI
-A simple piano sequencer created entirely with JavaScript tables.
+A simple piano sequencer created entirely with HTML tables.

 No external libraries or plugins were used.
 Just raw HTML, CSS, and JS!

 ## Controls
 -Place/select notes with click\
 -Change note duration by right clicking on note\
--Move notes by clicking and holding or using arrow keys on selected note\
+-Move notes by dragging or using arrow keys on selected note\
 -Play/pause with spacebar

 ## Supported features